ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 ### HTTP Control {#http-control}

-ClickHouse Keeper provides an HTTP interface to check if replica is ready to receive traffic.
-It may be used for running in cloud environments, e.g [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
+ClickHouse Keeper provides an HTTP interface to check if a replica is ready to receive traffic.
+It may be used in cloud environments, such as [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

 Example of configuration that enables `/ready` endpoint: